 It can be hard to picture yourself in a whole new space cooking dinner, but it’s worth making the effort.
 Moving the stove or fridge over a few inches can make all the difference in achieving the perfect kitchen layout.
 Who in your family needs to get to the refrigerator most?
 Who typically cleans up the dishes?
 Who uses the range or cook top?

 Most kitchens come in one of several pre-determined shapes; few kitchen designers ever do anything different, mainly because these shapes work so well.
 Whether it’s a one-wall kitchen layout, corridor or galley, L-shape, or U-shape, your existing kitchen layout probably works better than you may think.
 The problem may be more in the arrangement of your services within that shape than the shape itself.

 How hard can it be to pick out cabinet hardware?
 They’re just knobs and handles, after all.
 Answer: harder than you think.
-Other decisions you’ll need to be ready to make include the type of sink (material, one basin or two, built-in soap dispenser or not, etc.), type of faucet and color of outlets and switch plates. countertop in the room.
+Other decisions you’ll need to be ready to make include the type of sink (material, one basin or two, built-in soap dispenser or not, etc.), type of faucet, and color of outlets and switch plates.
 All of this takes time.
 Take as much time as you need.

 10. How Many Will This Kitchen Serve?